Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 The begging.
 The eye rolls.
 The tears.
 The arguments that “everyone else has one.”
 The fear that your child will feel left out, fall behind socially, or blame you for holding them back.

-Most families that I work with describe this as one of the hardest parenting boundaries they’ve ever had to hold.
+Many families that I work with describe this as one of the hardest parenting boundaries they’ve ever had to hold.
 Not because they don’t believe it’s the right call, but because the emotional wear-and-tear is real.
-And in moments of exhaustion, it can feel easier to just give in.

 If that’s where you are right now, I want you to hear this: